09 December 2010

 Part three of The Mill in Ossolaro is continued within a Continual Journeys blog post called Why Travel?

-You can also find out more about the story in my blog posts called Via the independent scholar. and From Ossolaro to Australia.
+You can also find out more about the story of the mill in my blog posts called Via the independent scholar and From Ossolaro to Australia.

 The Spice of Life part one

 Returning to the right-hand column of this blog, you will see a picture of a very glamorous young woman under the heading of Australian Heritage.
 Her name was Mary and her husband's name was Joseph.
 I think that is quite an appropriate thing to mention at this time of year, though they did not have a baby called Jesus as far as I am aware!

 A picture of Joseph (to the right, not the couple above!) is under the heading of Basilicata Heritage further down the column, with a family group in between called Lombardy Heritage.

 Joseph and his sister Josephine were born in Australia.
 Their parents were born in Basilicata.
 Josephine married a young man who came to Australia from Lombardy.
 They became my husband's paternal grandparents.